LinneaToth/knytkalas/README.md

 The most complex collection.
 Contains three embedded objects: the event, the person who sent the invite, and the recipient.
 Food and drink contributions are stored as an **array of subdocuments**.
 Each gets its own `_id` automatically.
 RSVP status is an **enum**: `pending` (default), `accepted`, or `declined`.

 **Embedding vs. references** - embedding the host in events and the event/user info in invites trades some redundancy for fewer round-trips.
 The risk is that references can go stale in ways a relational database would prevent.
 My code does account for that in the implemented endpoints, but it takes some extra awareness for sure.

+## Takeaways from the process, fresh from my project journal

+- Mongoose SchemaTypes are not TypeScript types but values (e.g. String, Number, Types.ObjectId)
+- Mongoose provides the full created object, including \_id, immediately after creation!
+- Subdocuments get their own \_id automatically 🥳
+- Mongoose can infer its own TypeScript types from a schema (InferSchemaType)
+- Regex .test() as a custom Mongoose validator
+- TypeScript structural typing: A function only checks that required typed fields exist.
+Extra fields on the passed object are fine
+- Layered architecture: Hands-on understanding of the server → app → routes → controllers → services → models chain

 ## What's next?
 **Remaining endpoints** - several are yet to be implemented.
 Some politely respond with `501 Not Implemented`.